 Harry’s back story parallels family members who’ve lost their relatives after 9/11 while Voldemort is a metaphor for Osama Bin Ladin.
 Harry is also based on George W. Bush who managed to dodge a bullet from Al Queda who failed to assassinate him.
 He was visiting a school reading a children’s book, until he someone told what happened during that fateful day.

 John Hurt (the chestburster guy from Alien) makes a brief appearance as a wand merchant.
-J.K. must be a fan of Ridley Scott.
+J.K. must be a fan of Ridley Scott and the Alien franchise.
+Ridley’s film Hannibal came out the same year as Harry Potter.

 John Cleese makes an appearance as Sir Headless Nick.
 J.K. is a fan of Monty Python.
 His cameo is pretty tame compared to Chris Rock’s cringeworthy cameo in A.I.
 Artificial Intelligence.
 Could be worse, if my sworn enemy, Meryl Streep appeared in Sorcerer’s Stone.